'Man Utd would be a good move for De Ligt' - Muhren tips starlet to make Old Trafford transfer | Goal.com

 De Ligt has attracted interest from around Europe with his displays for Ajax, having taken over the club captaincy at age 19.

-Still a teenager, De Ligt nonetheless has become a full Netherlands international and has Ajax still alive for a remarkable treble this season.
+Still a teenager, De Ligt nonetheless has become a full Netherlands international and has helped Ajax to a remarkable season.

 Barcelona have been heavily linked with De Ligt, with the Blaugrana having already secured his team-mate Frenkie de Jong for next season.